 7. Get a Quality Auger/Plunger and Learn How to Use Them

 Sometimes, clogs will happen no matter how much you try to avoid them.
-Someone flushes too much toilet paper or you accidentally drop something down the sink.
+For example, someone flushes too much toilet paper, or you accidentally drop something down the sink.

 However, you save yourself money by handling clogs yourself.

 8. Don’t Treat Your Drains Like a Garbage Can

 Your garbage disposal, toilet, sinks, and other drains in your home cannot accommodate the size and composition of the many things you put down on them regularly.
 Even your septic tanks and municipal waste systems can’t do it either.

 How Does Effective Building & Consultancy Help on Your Clogged Drain Issues?

 In this post, we discussed the many possible causes of clogged drains.
 We conclude that the best way to fix them is to prevent them from being clogged in the first place.